Library Computer Use Policies

 - Computers are available on a first-come, first-serve basis.

 - Computers in the labs can be used provided they are not reserved for a class.

 - Please do not install software on the computers.
-Contact the Library IT Services Desk at (617) 627-3376 if you need additional software.
+Contact the 5th floor walk-up IT support desk or (617) 627-3376 if you need additional software.